Download the iScrap App for FREE and check National Scrap Prices Daily.

 Located in the western mountain ranges of the United States, Wyoming is north of Colorado and Utah.
-It is also bordered by Idaho to the west, Montana to the north, and South Dakota and Nebraska to the east.
-Nicknamed the “Equality State”, Wyoming is ranked 10th in area in the country but ranked 50th in the state in population with only over 500K residents.
-The western portion of the state is mountains belonging to the Rocky Mountains, but the eastern portion is mostly prairies.
-Some of the biggest attractions of the state are the National Parks of Grand Teton and Yellowstone.
-The weather in the state is very diverse with cold and harsh winters and warm summers.
-They also have the most thunderstorm activities and some tornado threatened regions in the eastern side of the state.
-The capital of of Wyoming is Cheyenne and it is also the largest city and metro area.
-If you are searching the Wyoming region for scrap prices and what yards are currently paying, you can find the information on the iScrap App.
+Idaho also borders it to the west, Montana to the north, and South Dakota and Nebraska to the east.
+Nicknamed the “Equality State,” Wyoming is ranked 10th in area in the country but ranked 50th in the state in population with only over 500K residents.
+The state’s mountainous western portion belongs to the Rocky Mountains, but the eastern portion is mostly prairies.
+Some of the state’s biggest attractions are the National Parks of Grand Teton and Yellowstone.
+The weather in the state is very diverse, with cold and harsh winters and warm summers.
+They also have the most thunderstorm activities and some tornado-threatened regions in the state’s eastern side.
+The capital of Wyoming is Cheyenne, the largest city and metro area.
+If you search the Wyoming region for scrap prices and what yards are currently paying, you can find the information on the iScrap App.
 Users have the ability to report scrap prices for metals like copper, steel, and aluminum on the yard profiles throughout our directory.
-The scrap yards in the area may choose not to list their prices, so customers can update other users on the current status of scrap prices being paid for at those yards.
+The scrap yards in the area may choose not to list their prices so customers can update other users on the current status of scrap prices being paid for at those yards.